 You will receive a response within 30 days from the time you submit your request and application fee.
 You may be contacted if there is not enough information in your request or to seek clarification on the municipal records you are looking for.

 A time extension may be required if your request involves an extensive search or a large volume of records, or more time is needed to consult with a third party.

 - There are some exceptions to what you can obtain through the FOI process.
-Specific exemptions are listed in the Municipal Freedom of Information & Protection of Privacy Act.
+Specific exemptions are listed in MFIPPA.

 What Happens Next

-It is important to note that all decisions made by the Coordinator can be appealed to the Information and Privacy Commissioner/Ontario (IPC).
+It is important to note that all decisions made by the FOI Coordinator can be appealed to the IPC.
 The IPC is an independent body that has advisory, investigative and order-making powers to ensure that municipalities comply with the provisions of MFIPPA.

 How to Appeal

-- An appeal must be made within 30 calendar days of receiving the decision.
-To file an appeal you must write to the Information and Privacy Commissioner's office indicating you are appealing the Municipality's decision.
+An appeal must be made within 30 calendar days of receiving the decision.
+To file an appeal you must write to the IPC indicating you are appealing the Municipality's decision.

-- The decision letter will explain the appeal process to the IPC, which the requester can pursue if not satisfied with the decision made by the institution's coordinator.
+- The decision letter will explain the appeal process, which the requester can pursue if not satisfied with the decision made by the FOI Coordinator.

 - Your letter should include a copy of your original FOI request and a copy of the municipal decision letter.
-Forward your request for an appeal with the appropriate fee to the Commissioner's office.
+Forward your request for an appeal with the appropriate fee to the IPC.